|

 Hypocreales

 Hypomyces lactifluorum NC - lobster mushroom.
 A hard, orange pimpled crust completely covers a parasitized Russula subgenus brevipes.
 Unlike most molds, this improves the taste and texture of the food it grows on, making the Russula tastier and even more crunchy.
 An asexual stage has not been found.
 Local sequences match ENA sequences.
-Hypomyces 'luteovirens PNW02' - our hard, green to yellow-green lobster on Russula and Lactarius, with the pimpled green surface covering at least the gills.
+Hypomyces sp. 'luteovirens-PNW02' - our hard, green to yellow-green lobster on Russula and Lactarius, with the pimpled green surface covering at least the gills.
 Local sequences differ significantly from EU type area sequences as well as east coast sequences.
+Hypomyces sp. 'luteovirens-PNW04' - we may have 2 species in this complex.
+This one is only known from 1 WA collection.
 Hypomyces ochraceus EU (=Hypomyces armeniacus EU) - a cottony white mold all over Russula and Lactarius (asexual).
 The sexual stage is rare and is a pale orange pimpled crust that forms after the mushroom is mostly dessicated (not as bright or well formed as the lobster mushroom).
 One WA sequence matches EU sequences of both species.
 Hypomyces cf lateritius EU - occasionally a white cottony mold (like H. ochraceus but usually only on the gills) on Lactarius (asexual), but more commonly a hard off-white pimpled crust on said gills (sexual).
-We have ENA DNA but no EU type area DNA and we need local collections. unsequenced Hypomyces lactifluorum (sexual) © Steve Trudell, H. 'luteovirens PNW02' (sexual) and H. ochraceus (asexual) © NAMA and the Field Museum of Natural History, imsequenced H. cf lateritius (sexual) © Michael Beug
+We have ENA DNA but no EU type area DNA and we need local collections. unsequenced Hypomyces lactifluorum (sexual) © Steve Trudell, H. sp. 'luteovirens-PNW04' © Yi-Min Wang, H. sp. 'luteovirens-PNW02' (sexual) and H. ochraceus (asexual) © NAMA and the Field Museum of Natural History, unsequenced H. cf lateritius (sexual) © Michael Beug

-Hypomyces chrysospermus PNW01 - a white mold usually on boletes, eventually turning yellow.
+Hypomyces sp. 'chrysospermus-PNW01' - a white mold usually on boletes (or gilled Boletales) eventually turning yellow-orange.
 This is the asexual stage.
 Rarely you'll see the red sexual stage with pimples.
-There are 2 competing concepts in the EU for this, and one OR sequences matches one of them but I don't know if it's the real thing.
-The OR collection was on a gilled mushroom, but I can't rule out that it was a Paxillus or something in the Boletales.
-A CA collection on a bolete (Porphyrellus) is the other EU concept.
-We need PNW collections on boletes.
+There are 2 competing concepts in the EU for this, and this matches the most common one.
+The other possibility is PNW03.
+Hypomyces sp. 'chrysospermus-PNW03' - the minority of EU sequences match this, sequenced from ID and the CA coast.
+Either this or PNW01 is the real thing.
 Hypomyces microspermus MA - similar and sister to H. chrysospermus, differentiated microscopically by smaller spores in both stages.
 This is the teleomorph (sexual) name, but it has an older anamorph (asexual) name from the EU.
-It may well be that our common "bolete eater" is this instead of H. chrysospermus as OR and CA sequences are on common boletes.
+Matching sequences are found in ENA and the EU, showing us what this probably is.
+Hypomyces sp. 'microspermus-PNW05' - usually only 2 bp or so different from H. microspermus, but it does clade by itself so I'm considering it separate just in case.
+Hypomyces sp.
+'KMS-01' - one OR collection seems to indicate this species is white to bright orange on boletes.
 Hypomyces cervinigenus WA - an asexual white or pink cottony mold on Helvella.
 The sexual stage is rare.
 We have several PNW sequences.
 Hypomyces hyalinus NC - a pimpled white mold on aborted Amanitas (sexual).
 No known asexual stage.
 We have an IN sequence that may represent this, but no local DNA yet.
-Hypomyces 'chrysospermus PNW01' (asexual) © Stephen Russell, H. microspermus (asexual) and H. cervinigenus (asexual) © NAMA and the Field Museum of Natural History, unsequenced H. hyalinus © Richard Morrison
+Hypomyces sp. 'chrysospermus-PNW03' (asexual) © Ed Barge, H. sp.
+'KMS-01' © Kyla Schmitt H. cervinigenus (asexual) © NAMA and the Field Museum of Natural History, unsequenced H. hyalinus © Richard Morrison

-Nectria cinnabarina EU - tiny red spheres on wood each with a pimple (sexual stage) or creamy pink to orange blobs (asexual).
-CA sequences are close to the EU epitype sequence, and so are sequences purporting to be N. dematosia EU.
-We need local collections.
+Nectria cinnabarina EU (=Nectria dematiosa PA?) - tiny red spheres on wood each with a pimple (sexual stage) or creamy pink to orange blobs (asexual).
+BC and CA sequences are close to the EU epitype sequence, and equally close to the epitype sequence of N. dematosia PA.
+Perhaps they are the same or we need microscopy to determine which we have here.
 Nectria pithoides BC - red pimples on yellow tiny spheres on wood (sexual).
 No DNA yet.
 Many species of Nectria are reported from here, but which other ones occur has not been well studied.
+Neonectria magnoliae NC - much like Nectria cinnabarina, but the tiny red spheres are clustered a little differently (as shown) or perhaps as one large cluster.
+WA and OR collections are 3 bp different from a type sequence in ITS.
+Neonectria punicea EU - also bundles of tiny red spheres.
+One WA collection is a short ITS2 sequence with a few ambiguities, but otherwise a perfect match to many type area sequences.
 Nectriopsis violacea EU - tiny purple pimpled spheres (sexual) on the yellow slime mold Fuligo septica.
-An OR sequence matches the EU epitype sequence well.
+Our sequences match the EU epitype sequence well.
 Neonectria (Corinectria) fuckeliana EU/Hydropisphaera/Calonectria - and other similar mushrooms have been reported without genetic evidence yet.
-Nectria cinnabarina complex (showing both asexual and sexual) © Rudy Diaz (from CA), soon to be sequenced Nectriopsis violacea © Heidi Hoelting
+Fusarium sp. 'lateritium-PNW01' - black, pimply lumps on canes.
+This may be F. lateritium EU, but some sequences, including this one, differ mostly in one small area from other sequences.
+I don't know what that means.
+Nectria cinnabarina complex (showing both asexual and sexual) © Rudy Diaz (from CA), Neonectria magnoliae © Jordan Gates, Neonectria punicea © iNaturalist user ellietrombone, Nectriopsis violacea © Heidi Hoelting, Fusarium sp. 'lateritium-PNW01' © iNaturalist user thefungiphotographer

 Stilbella byssiseda EU - a white spiny ball on slime molds (which could be on forest debris or wood) (asexual).
 The sexual pimpled stage is not known.
 Not known from the PNW until two BC and WA sequences matched 2 EU type area sequences.
 Tilachlidium brachiatum EU - long white threads growing from another mushroom.
 It was not known from the PNW until sequenced on a Stereum in WA, matching a bunch of EU type area sequences.
-Sphaerostilbella PNW01 (=Gliocladium) - white crested orange tubes growing out of decaying Stereum.
+Sphaerostilbella sp.
+'PNW01' (=Gliocladium) - white crested orange tubes growing out of decaying Stereum.
 One WA collection is about 2% different in ITS from Gliocladium penicillioides EU (the asexual form) and Sphaerostilbella aureonitens EU (the sexual form, thought to be a synonym).
 Our collection seems to be the asexual form.
-Stilbella byssiseda © Jesse Walters, Tilachlidium brachiatum © Jack Johnson, Sphaerostilbella PNW01 © Matthew Koons
+Emericellopsis fimetaria EU - pale orange clubs on various dung.
+I don't know if this is sexual or asexual.
+Stilbella byssiseda © Jesse Walters, Tilachlidium brachiatum © Jack Johnson, Sphaerostilbella sp.
+'PNW01' © Matthew Koons, Emericellopsis fimetaria © Matthew Koons

-Epichloe typhina EU - a rusty pimpled crust on grasses (sexual).
-We have EU type area sequence but need local collections.
+Epichloe typhina EU - a white to rusty pimpled crust on grasses (sexual).
+We have EU type area sequences and a matching sequence from WA.
+Note that a hybrid exists of E. typhina EU and E. festucae EU, called E. hybrida EU, with the same ITS as E. typhina, so without more genes we can't be sure which species we have.
 Claviceps purpurea EU - wheat ergot.
 It starts out as dark purple little sausage shaped sclerotia on grasses (the original source of LSD, and some blame the salem witch trial hallucinations on this species).
 The next year the sclerotia sprout little orange clubs with a round, pimpled head, resembling Cordyceps, rarely seen. (sexual).
-EU type area sequences show >1% of variation in ITS, and BC, OR and CA sequences are within that tolerance. unsequenced Epichloe typhina © Jamie Axall (2 images), Claviceps purpurea (from CA) © iNaturalist user crothfels
+EU type area sequences show >1% of variation in ITS, and BC, OR and CA sequences are within that tolerance.
+Trichothecium crotocinigenum EU - a white asexual mold found in OR on and throughout a Genea truffle.
+Metapochonia suchlasporia EU -an invisible (to the naked eye) secondary fungus found on what is probably a Hirsutella parasite on an insect in OR. unsequenced Epichloe typhina © Jamie Axall (2 images), Claviceps purpurea (from CA) © iNaturalist user crothfels, Trichothecium crotocinigenum © Heather Dawson

-Nectriopsis tubariicola UK (on Tubaria)/Hypocrea latizonata (on Cyathus) OH/Hypocrea sulphurea (yellow on Exidia) PN/Hypomyces stephanomatis (on Humaria) NC/Hypomyces leotiicola (on Leotia) NC - unless the colour is otherwise specified, these are other white molds parasitizing other mushrooms that are reported from here without genetic evidence yet.
+Nectriopsis tubariicola UK (on Tubaria)/Hypocrea latizonata (on Cyathus) OH/Hypocrea sulphurea PA (yellow on Exidia)/Hypomyces stephanomatis NC (on Humaria)/Hypomyces leotiicola NC (on Leotia) - unless the colour is otherwise specified, these are other white molds parasitizing other mushrooms that are reported from here without genetic evidence yet.
 Cosmospora berkeleyana EU - an almost invisibly small red dot parasite on Hypoxylon-like species in the Xylariales.
 We do have DNA from WA that falls within the 4% range of ITS found in EU sequences.
 This species may be too small to merit covering here.

 Hypocrea is the sexual stage name and Trichoderma is the asexual stage name.
 Typically, as explained in the introduction, the sexual stage name would win out, but Trichoderma has been in such common usage that it may win out this time.
 Ironically, the species covered here are usually found in their sexual stage.
-Hypocrea pulvinata/Trichoderma pulvinatum EU - yellowish cushion shaped pimpled blobs on polypores.
+Cushion-shaped Trichoderma/Hypocrea Trichoderma viridescens EU - (asexual) circular green mold on wood or other mushrooms.
+The mold is originally white and turns green when the asexual spores mature, although touching the white mold can release the spores and make it appear to turn green.
+One OR sequence matches the epitype sequence 100%.
+Other similar species probably occur here too, and they are allegedly responsible for the green mold on onions.
+The sexual stage, not yet reported from here, are reddish pimpled cushions.
+Trichoderma citrinoviride ON - a similar green asexual mold, sequenced once from OR.
+The sexual stage has been found in CA, and are variably coloured dark pimpled cushions (green, orange, red, or black).
+Trichoderma pulvinatum EU - (sexual) yellowish cushion shaped pimpled blobs on polypores.
 A BC sequence matches many EU type area sequences.
-Hypocrea strictipilosa PQ/H. lixii Papua New Guinea - and other similar species have also been reported without genetic evidence.
-Hypocrea alutacea/Trichoderma alutaceum EU - thick white clubs with irregular yellow heads on wood or debris.
+Trichoderma WA01 - (sexual) orange pimpled cushions on wood.
+Trichoderma rhododendri EU - a somewhat amorphous mass of reddish-orange cushions found once on the cut end of a fir in WA.
+Trichoderma strictipile PQ (=Hypocrea strictipilosa)/T. lixii Papua New Guinea - and other similar species have also been reported without genetic evidence.
+Club-shaped Trichoderma/Hypocrea Trichoderma alutaceum EU - thick white clubs with irregular yellow heads on wood or debris.
 The heads don't need to be that irregular, just not perfectly rounded, to be this species.
 The pimples are hard to see (sexual).
 An OR and WA sequence match the type sequence fairly closely.
-Hypocrea leucopus/Trichoderma leucopus EU - like T. alutaceum but with a regular club-shaped head.
-We have a WA sequence matching the EU type.
-Hypocrea pulvinata © Kahsennaroroks Deom, H. alutacea © Danny Miller, H. leucopus © Graham Steinruck
+Trichoderma leucopus EU - like T. alutaceum but with a regular club-shaped head.
+We have three WA sequences matching the EU type.
+Trichoderma sp. 'leucopus-CA01' - a lookalike found twice in WA.
+Trichoderma sp.
+'PNW01' - with a regular head like T. leucopus, but perhaps more highly pigmented, according to our single collection from BC.
+Trichoderma viridescens © Bitty Roy, T. pulvinata © Kahsennaroroks Deom, T. sp.
+'WA01' © Matthew Koons, T. rhododendri © Matthew Koons Trichoderma alutacea © Danny Miller, T. leucopus © Graham Steinruck, T. sp. 'leucopus-CA01' © Amy Honan, T. sp.
+'PNW01' © Connor Dooley

-Tolypocladium (Elaphocordyceps) 'capitatum PNW01' - a reddish brown round head on a yellow club, growing from Elaphomyces deer truffles.
+Tolypocladium (Elaphocordyceps) sp. 'capitatum-PNW01' - a reddish brown round head on a yellow club, growing from Elaphomyces deer truffles.
 This is a species complex around the world, so we need EU type area sequences to know which species is the real one.
 We do have 2 species in the PNW.
-Tolypocladium 'capitatum PNW02' - differs by >5% in ITS from PNW01.
+Tolypocladium sp. 'capitatum-PNW02' - differs by >5% in ITS from PNW01.
 I don't know how to tell them apart.
 Tolypocladium ophioglossoides EU -an orange elongated head that turns black on a yellow club, with yellow rhizomorphs at the base, growing on Elaphomyces deer truffles.
 We have some EU sequences and a WA sequence that matches.
 Tolypocladium inflatum EU -an odd shape, like a pile of white cotton with yellow nipples, on beetle larvae and other hosts.
 I believe this is the sexual stage and the asexual stage is a white mold on soil.
 This is the original source of cyclosporine, the immuno-suppresor.
 One sequence for WA (and one from OR) match many EU sequences.
-Tolypocladium 'capitatum PNW01' © Reid Olsen, T. 'capitatum PNW02' © Sadie Hickey, unsequenced T. ophioglossoides © Connor Dooley, T. inflatum © Matthew Koons
+Tolypocladium sp.
+'WV01' (=Tolypocladium rouxii EU?) - a dark grey round head and dark grey upper stipe, growing from Elaphomyces.
+This may be T. rouxii EU.
+Tolypocladium sp. 'capitatum-PNW01' © Reid Olsen, T. sp. 'capitatum-PNW02' © Sadie Hickey, unsequenced T. ophioglossoides © Connor Dooley, T. inflatum © Matthew Koons, T. sp.
+'WV01' © Bryce Edward Englehardt

 Sexual Cordyceps bifusispora EU - yellow pimpled clubs with an elongated head growing out of insects.
 Two WA sequences match EU sequences within 1/2-1%.
 Cordyceps washingtonensis WA - similar, with smaller spores.
 No DNA yet, but it's interesting that C. bifusispora was not known from the PNW until fruitbodies matching the description of C. washingtonensis were sequenced and turned out to be C. bifusispora.
 The relationship between these two species needs to be worked out.
 Cordyceps californica np - yellow-orange pimpled clubs with an elongated head growing out of caterpillars and larval cocoons.
-Our one local BC sequence matches CA collections of this soon to be described species, but no insects were found at the base in our BC collection.
-Cordyceps 'militaris PNW02' - there are other orange species on insects in the C. militaris complex here.
+BC and OR sequences matches CA collections of this soon to be described species.
+Cordyceps sp. 'militaris-PNW02' - there are other orange species on insects in the C. militaris complex here.
 One species is found in AK and OR, and could be the real thing, as it is also found in Europe, the type area, but other species could also be the real thing, so I am giving ours a code for now.
-Cordyceps bifusispora © Connor Dooley (2 images), C. californica n.p. © Bill Weir and Kem Luther Cordyceps 'militaris PNW02' © Noah Siegel (from AK) and James Conway (from OR)
+Cordyceps bifusispora © Connor Dooley (2 images), C. californica n.p. © Bill Weir and Kem Luther Cordyceps sp. 'militaris-PNW02' © Noah Siegel (from AK) and James Conway (from OR)